BPerezLamarque/HOME/Tutorial_HOME.md

 # name of your simulation
 name <- "simulation_tree_1"

-# name of the different microbial OTU of your simulations (hereafter you will model th evolution of 6 OTUs on your host tree)
+# name of the different microbial OTU of your simulations (hereafter you will model the evolution of 6 OTUs on your host tree)
-name_index <-  c("S1","S2","S3","S4","S5","S6")
+name_index <-  c("OTU1","OTU2","OTU3","OTU4","OTU5","OTU6")

 # simulated scenarii for each OTU:
 simul <- c(0,1,3,5,"indep","indep")
-# each simulated OTU has if own evolutionary history:
+# each simulated OTU has its own evolutionary history:
 # i) "0" simulates strict vertical transmission (i.e. O host-switch)
 # ii) any positive integer simulates horizontal transmissions (with this given number of host-switches)
 # iii) "indep" simulates environmental acquisition (i.e. independent evolutions)

+# Load the host tree to simulate the evolution of the OTUs on it
+host_tree <- read.tree("my_tree.tre")

+# if you don't provide a host tree, you must add the number of tips of the simulated host tree
+# n <- 20

 # simulated substitution rate
 simulated_mu <- 1  # simulated_mu=1 corresponds to on average 1 mutation per nucleotide